 7.x.3 Conclusions

-This clause presents two different listening tests demonstrating that user experience in noisy conditions can be significantly enhanced by combining noise suppression and speech coding.
-Current neural speech coders are particularly sensitive to this type of pre-processing, benefiting more from it than traditional speech coders.
-The combination of noise suppression and neural coding enables improved performance at very low bitrates under both high and low signal-to-noise ratio (SNR) condition.
+This clause presents two different listening tests demonstrating that performance of speech coders in noisy conditions can be significantly enhanced by ensuring a dedicated high SNR, e.g. by combining noise suppression and speech coding.
+Current neural speech coders seem sensitive to noisy environments and may benefit more from noise suppression than traditional speech coders.
+Ensuring a dedicated high SNR enables improved performance at very low bitrates under both high and low signal-to-noise ratio (SNR) condition.

+Generally, using noise suppression methods might have an impact on overall delay and complexity, which is for further study.
+However, complexity and delay aspects do not affect the results of the subjective evaluation presented and the observations done thereafter.

+NOTE: While speech is considered the primary information, removing all parts of the background audio scene may in some cases not be desirable, e.g. when there is no active speech, as the background may contain relevant information, e.g. in the case of emergency calls.

+Editor’s note: It is TBD whether the design constraints and performance requirements should reflect the note above.